Ashwain1502/Chatbot/README.md

 # Introduction
-A Chatbot Application developed using Reactjs and Chat GPT API.
+A Farmer Chatbot Application developed using Reactjs, Tailwind CSS, and Chat GPT API.

 ## Functions Implemented
 1. The user can send queries to the bot and it will answer accordingly.
 2. There are predefined queries to help the user along the way.
-3. Two way conversation with asking directly and quick responses.
+3. Two-way conversation with asking directly and quick responses.

+## Design
+1. It contains three pages: a home page, a bot page, and an exit page.
+2. Minimalist design to keep all the functionality without much sensory overload.
+3. The home page takes the user to the bot and the bot page to the exit page, from the exit page user can go to the home and bot pages.
+4. Figma designs were made first with the help of a mood board and brainstorming.

 ## Working On
 1. Making the responses more accurate and reliable.
+2. To Give voice assistant functionality.

 ## How to run it
 1. Download the zip files or clone the repository with git clone